Kratom comes from a plant known as Mitragyna speciosa. The substance is in powder or tablet form.

 Detoxing from Kratom

 Do you believe you have a problem with Kratom use?
 Are you dependent on it?
 If so, you may be ready to stop using this substance.
+Substance abuse is challenging to overcome alone.
 You can get all the help you need to quit using Kratom.

 The first place to start is to contact a treatment provider like Southeast Addiction for detox and recovery.
 The specialists know how to help their patients work through each stage of detox.